Catherine Andersen, Associate Professor

 Dr. Ji-Young Lee is a Professor and Head of the Department of Nutritional Sciences at the University of Connecticut.
 Her research in Nutrigenomics centers around identifying molecular mediators involved in energy metabolism, inflammation, and fibrosis and how dietary factors play regulatory roles in the signaling pathways.
 In particular, studies on how dietary factors regulate histone deacetylases as an epigenetic mode of action to regulate gene expression in metabolic, inflammatory, and fibrogenic pathways are actively underway in her laboratory.

-Dr. Maria Luz Fernandez is a Professor at the Department of Nutritional Sciences at the University of Connecticut since 1997.
+Dr. Maria Luz Fernandez is a Professor Emeritus at the Department of Nutritional Sciences at the University of Connecticut.
+Dr. Fernandez was a faculty member at UConn for 25 years before she retired in 2022.
 Her area of research focuses on the effects of dietary strategies, life style factors and drug treatment to prevent cardiovascular disease, metabolic syndrome and diabetes.
 She has established the lack of association between eggs and heart disease risk factors.
 She has used the guinea pig as an animal model to study how diet and drugs affect lipid metabolism, inflammation, oxidative stress, fatty liver and atherosclerosis.
-She teaches Lipid Metabolism and Health an Disease and the portion of Vitamins of the graduate course Vitamins and Minerals.
+She co-teaches the Vitamins and Minerals course.

 Susan Mitmesser, Adjunct Professor